Patients at Memorial Sloan Kettering Cancer Center now have access to important information such as test results and reports sooner than ever before.

-At Memorial Sloan Kettering, transparency with patients and caregivers is a fundamental part of our mission.
-We have always believed that patients should be informed and empowered, and that the best cancer care is a partnership between patients, their families, and their healthcare teams.
+Transparency with patients and caregivers is a fundamental part of our mission.
+We have always believed that you should be empowered with the information you need to understand and manage your care.
+The best cancer care is a partnership between patients, their caregivers, and their providers, and we are hopeful that complying with the 21stCentury Cures Act helps achieve this goal.

 How quickly can I view my medical information?